CEEAS Board Members

 Rowland holds both a bachelor's and a master's degree in engineering from Penn State.
 He began his career with Clayco, working in construction management on the Penn State East Halls Redevelopment for two years.
 Later, he joined Wiss, Janney, Elstner Associates, Inc. (WJE) in New York City, primarily collaborating with the Building Enclosures group.
 As part of WJE's Difficult Access Team, he conducted close-up facade inspections by rappelling from buildings.

 Additionally, Rowland is a licensed Professional Engineer in both New York and New Jersey.
-He is currently pursuing his MBA at the University of Michigan - Ross School of Business.
+After recently earning an MBA degree from the University of Michigan, he now works at Citi Bank in New York.

 Tracy Hollida